Superboy: The Siegel claims

-In 1997, Joanne Siegel (Siegel's widow) and Laura Siegel Larson (Siegel's daughter) filed a notice exercising their rights to terminate DC Comics' copyright on the Superman character.
+In 1997, Jerry Siegel's widow and daughter, Joanne Siegel and Laura Siegel Larson, filed a notice exercising their rights to terminate DC Comics' copyright on the Superman character.
 The date of termination was 1999, but DC Comics provided Joanne Siegel with certain benefits that induced the parties to keep negotiating.
 A tolling agreement was signed to allow negotiations to keep moving.
 (Note: Sometimes, the statute of limitations may run out during negotiations.
 Rather than have negotiations end and the parties return to court, the parties will sign a "tolling agreement" in which they agree not to invoke the statute of limitations.
 This preserves the rights of the aggrieved party, but also may serve as an inducement to keep bargaining.)
 The Siegels, Shusters, and DC Comics began drafting an agreement, and this agreement now referenced Superboy and some indicia as well.
 On October 19, 2001, Larson's attorney issued a letter in which he claimed that the heirs "accepted D.C.
 Comics offer of October 16, 2001, in respect of the 'Superman' and 'Spectre' properties."
 Further negotiations broke down in 2002, and the Siegel heirs filed suit in the U.S. District Court for the Central District of California claiming their half of the Superboy copyright.

 On March 23, 2006, Judge Ronald S.W.
 Lew of the District Court for the Central District of California issued a summary judgment ruling that Siegel's heirs had successfully reclaimed the copyright to Superboy and related indicia as of November 17, 2004.
 Lew's decision left the parties in the unenviable situation of the Siegels owning the copyright to Superboy, but Time Warner owning the trademark—leaving neither party fully able to take advantage of their respective properties alone.